 The identification and classification of the specific types of bacteria found in meat contact surfaces in the selected abattoirs showed that one Gram-positive bacteria (Staphylococcus aureus) and four Gram-negative bacteria (Escherichia coli, Klebsiella pneumonia, Shigella dysenteriae and Salmonella enteritidis) were isolated from the meat contact surfaces and confirmed their different biochemical/carbohydrate characteristics.
 Sandle (2004) isolated the same bacterial species through Gram staining techniques and Hemraj et al., (2013) reviewed the commonly used biochemical test for bacteria.Generally, they are mostly present in rich protein food, such as fish and meat (Silas et al., 2024).

 Although Escherichia coli are unavoidable meat contaminants, the numbers are usually low when good hygiene is practiced (Adegunloye, 2013).
-Uzoigweet al., (2021), in a similar study identified E. coli bacteria isolates found in the abattoir.
+Uzoigwe-et al., (2021), in a similar study identified E. coli bacteria isolates found in the abattoir.
 This report was also confirmed by Gurmu and Gebretinsaen (2012).
 The high rate of Pseudomonas spp. contamination of meat indicated the deplorable state of the abattoir and poor sanitary practices employed in the slaughterhouse.

 The presence of Staphylococcus spp., Escherichia coli, Klebsiella spp., Shigella spp., and Salmonella spp. in meat processing environments was associated with poor hygiene, cross-contamination, and inadequate sanitation.
 Butchers’ hands, tables, and knives became contaminated due to improper handwashing, handling of raw meat, and inadequate sterilization.
 Transport media, water sources, and slaughterhouse floors harboured bacteria due to infrequent cleaning and exposure to faecal matter.
 Lairage areas, cold rooms, and tripe rooms facilitated bacterial survival due to animal waste, moisture, and inefficient washing.
 Processing sections further spread bacteria through contaminated tools and poor food handling.